-VRI is quick, innovative and accessible.
-It is no longer necessary to permit language barriers affect proper communication when an on-site interpreter is not available.
+VRI is quick, innovative, and accessible.
+It is no longer necessary to permit language barriers to effect proper communication when an on-site interpreter is not available.
 On-site and off-site interpretation are both out there, why not take advantage of the opportunities that both fields offer?

 Translin is offering a simple secured Video Remote Conferencing solution.
 The platform gives access to professional interpreters around the world, covering 69 languages.
 If you are interested to join us or to see what we have to offer, just visit our website.